alisw/AliPhysics/MUON/READMEsim.txt

 spectrometer.
 The choice of HELIX or RKUTA is done in the config file when the magnetic field is defined:
 <pre>
-  AliMagFMaps* field = new AliMagFMaps("Maps","Maps", TRACKING, FACTOR, MAXB, AliMagFMaps::k5kG);
-  gAlice->SetField(field);
+  TGeoGlobalMagField::Instance()
+    ->SetField(new AliMagF("Maps","Maps", INTEG, FACTOR_SOL, FACTOR_DIP, MAXB, AliMagF::k5kG));
 </pre>
-TRACKING must be 1 for RKUTA and 2 for HELIX (the default value for aliroot is 2 (HELIX)) FACTOR allows you to set the magnetic field to 0, just putting FACTOR=0.
-Default value is 1.
+INTEG must be 1 for RKUTA and 2 for HELIX (the default value for aliroot is 2 (HELIX)).
+FACTOR_SOL, FACTOR_DIP allow you to set the multiplicative factor for solenoid and dipole, respectively; just putting FACTOR_SOL=0 or FACTOR_DIP=0 will set the magnetic field for solenoid or dipole to 0.
+Default values are 1.0, 1.0.
-MAXB is the maximum magnetic field which is 10.T
+MAXB is the maximum magnetic field which default value is 10.T

 \section sim_s4 Tailing effect